Peachorchids/peachorchids.github.io/about.md

 Most of the IT courses I tried to enroll on costs an arm and a leg so i was not buoyant enough to go for it.
 I wanted to start somewhere that can help me learn while still making a living, that was how i started learning how to create websites with WordPress.
 I did more of self learning online, using youtube videos and research materials I got off the internet.
 That was how I started my own business.
 I source for product, import, create sales pages and promote on social medias.

 Unfortunately I have not been able to fulfill that dream yet because my life has been a whole lots of ups and downs.
 But i have not given up on that.
-It has not really been an easy journey but I am grateful.
+It has not really been an easy journey, but I am grateful.

 I was intrigued and so excited when a friend told me about TEA and linked me up to your website.
 I really wish and hope i will be able to meet up to your criteria for selection.